 - To have successfully passed the driving test in the category that you are applying for within the last two years.

 - Proof of your address dated within the last six months if your current address differs from the one you provided when you applied for your PSC.

 - Proof that you are normally resident in Ireland if your place of birth and nationality are outside the EU/EEA

-- Your completed and signed medical report form dated within the last three months, if required in your case.
+- Fully completed medical report form dated within one month, if required in your case.

 - Completed relevant driver Certificate of Professional Competence (CPC) training, if required

 - To have successfully completed IBT training, if required

 - Application fee of €55.00.
 You can pay by credit or debit card, Google Pay or Apple Pay.
 If you are aged 70 years or over you are exempt from paying the fee.